LeetMock/leetmock-monorepo/README.md

      ```
    - For other systems or manual installation, visit the [ngrok download page](https://ngrok.com/download).

-8. Expose the local server using ngrok:
+8. Expose the local server using ngrok: **not required if using voice-pipeline**
    In a new terminal window, run:

    ```